 Methods and materials

 We’re committed to excellence in teaching methods and providing the very best learning environments and materials for you.
-This means you’ll learn from leading teachers and scholars who are acknowledged international experts in their respective fields.
+This means you’ll learn from leading teachers who are experts in their field.

 You’ll develop skills and gain experience that will be fundamental to your future career.
-We employ a wide variety of teaching techniques, from traditional laboratory-based work, lectures and seminars to e-learning.
+We use a wide variety of teaching techniques, from traditional laboratory-based work, lectures and seminars to flexible learning.